Local Office Descriptions

 Inspector of Wiring (appointed).
 Inspects electrical wiring in buildings on request of the selectboard.
 24 V.S.A. § 1033

 Justices of the Peace (elected).
-Although elected by a town, justices of the peace are actually county officers.
-17 V.S.A. § 2103(10).
-For more information, see our Justice of the Peace Handbook.
+For more information, see our Justice of the Peace Guide.
 The duties of justices of the peace can fall into five categories of responsibilities:

 - Elections.
 Justices of the peace are members of the board of civil authority (BCA).
 Members of the BCA serve as election officials at town elections by Australian ballot and statewide elections.
 Justices also are responsible for delivering absentee ballots to voters at election time.